postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

 ## Working with multi-file API definitions

 Your API definition can span multiple files and folders.
 This is called a _multi-file API definition_.
-Multi-file API definitions are supported in OpenAPI 3.0 APIs.
+Multi-file API definitions are supported in OpenAPI 3.0 and Protobug 2.0 and 3.0 APIs.

 A multi-file API definition consists of the following components: